See Details

 My Role

-I served as the Principal Designer and lead for the website’s UX and visual design, acting as the primary designer throughout most of the project.
-I partnered with a content designer, PM, and a front-end engineer while collaborating closely with Fluent design, accessibility, and illustration teams, as well as external developers across time zones.
+I served as Principal Designer and UX lead for the Fluent 2 platform, responsible for shaping the website as a scalable product and adoption platform rather than a static documentation site.
+I partnered with a content designer, PM, and front-end engineering, while collaborating closely with Fluent design, accessibility, and illustration teams, as well as external development partners across time zones.

 Challenge and Goals

 When I joined, the Fluent 2 website existed only partially in legacy files.
-Documentation was fragmented, the system was still evolving, and there was no clear structure or visual direction.
+Documentation was fragmented, the system was still evolving, and there was no clear structure or no clear visual direction.

 The primary goals were to: